-Employee satisfaction is measured with a bi-annual employee survey in evennumbered years.
+Employee satisfaction is measured with a bi-annual employee survey in even-numbered years.
 Employees rate items related to their satisfaction with MoDOT using a five-point scale, with one indicating low satisfaction and five indicating high satisfaction.
 Society for Human Resources Management best practice data was gathered from an SHRM report of an annual job satisfaction survey of 55 Fortune 500 companies.
-The target for this measure is updated in odd-numbered years.

-Level of job satisfaction - 6c
+Level of job satisfaction - 6b